 The children in our school are made aware that there are adults whom they can approach if worried or in difficulty.

-There is adequate signposting to external sources of support and advice for staff, parents and pupils - website, posters, notice boards.
+There is signposting to external sources of support and advice for staff, parents and pupils on the school website and in the main entrance.

 7.0 Early Help, Child in Need and Child Protection